Arushi-12/Patterns/README.md

 # Patterns
-This repository contains all the patterns i have practiced
+This repository contains all the patterns I have practiced in Java.

+I am learning git.